 Have you ever been asked: ‘How long was he drinking?
 Didn’t you know?’
 Yes, we eventually discover their secret, but at first we second guess our senses: I must be mistaken.
 It can’t be.
 My husband was a social drinker.
 How would I know when that first drink wasn’t social, but medicinal?
 How many of us know when the alcoholism began?
 To this day, almost nine years after Robert’s death, I still try to pinpoint when he slipped from a Scotch with dinner, to sneaking in Scotch before breakfast.
 I’ve constructed timelines, and re-read a decade of day planners.
 My mind constantly rewinds snippets of yesteryear: the thud of his car trunk being closed in the dead of night; never being without his backpack; overdoing the mints and mouthwash.
 When did all the secrecy and deceit begin?

-For those of you who don’t watch This Is Us, please watch this scene.
-It was validating for me, I wonder if it will be for others.
-His wife hasn’t yet realized the enormity of it all; it’s a ‘drinking problem’ not alcoholism.
-“I know you’re not an alcoholic.”
-To which Jack replies: “You don’t know everything about me.
+“I know you’re not an alcoholic,” Rebecca says to her husband, Jack.
+To which he replies: “You don’t know everything about me.
 I’m drunk right now.
 I have been drunk all day.
 I’ve been drunk for weeks.
 And I thought I had it under control like the first time, but I have a problem, Rebecca.
 And I’ve hidden it from you for a very long time.
 And I’ve hidden it from the kids.
 And I need to get a handle on it before I walk back into that house.
 I’m sorry, baby.
 I’m very embarrassed.
 And I am very sorry.
 I need to fix this, on my own.”

 Rebecca takes Jack home, vowing, “If you have a problem, we will fix it together.”
 Most of us have learned it’s impossible to fix someone else’s problem.
 But I didn’t always know that.
 And Rebecca’s shock and innocence was validating as I recalled my own.